 The interest rates on fixed rate mortgages tend to go up the longer you fix them for.
 But for the peace of mind they offer, if you can get a good rate, they can be worth doing.

 Two-year fixed rate mortgages are currently available for 3.49% if you have an LTV of 60% or less.

 For an LTV of 70%, deals are available for 5%.

 A discount mortgage is where the interest rate is pegged at a set amount below the lender’s standard variable rate (SVR).

 They can be set for a period of say, two or five years, or for the whole term of the mortgage.

-Like with variable-rate mortgages, discount mortgage repayments could change from month to month.
+But do bear in mind that as with variable-rate mortgages, discount mortgage repayments could change from month to month.